FCLAY-II/FCLAY-II/README.md

 ## And I'am a JavaScript Developer from Moscow!

 - 🤟 I like to write code!
+- 🤌 I like to create and support projects that people will use.

 ### 🤔 Where can you find me?